 The Hotel de Cluny belonged to the powerful abbots of Cluny, the leading monastic order in Europe, and is now the Medieval Museum.

 The Hotel de Bourgogne was owned by the powerful Dukes of Burgundy whose lands at one point stretched all the way to the Netherlands!

-It was said that from the Duke of Burgundy could walk from his townhouse to the royal palace, on the city walls, without setting once a foot onto the street!
+It was said that the Duke of Burgundy could walk from his townhouse to the royal palace, over the city walls, without setting foot on the streets!

 The Hotel de Clisson belonged to a rich nobleman from Brittany, Olivier de Cresson, nicknamed "the Butcher" by the English for his ferocity as military commander during the Hundred Years War.